Family-Favorite Crockpot Honey Garlic Chicken Thighs (Just Dump and Go!)

 - With a side of sesame cucumber salad or pickled carrots

 It’s a flexible base for good chicken meals, whether you’re keeping it casual or prepping a full meal prep with chicken thighs situation.
+For more low-carb slow cooker inspiration, check out this full list of keto crockpot recipes.

 💡 Pro Tip: Want to level up the flavor and add a little heat?
 Swap out the regular honey for my Hot Honey.
 It gives the sauce that spicy-sweet edge and turns this into a spicy honey chicken you’ll want to make again and again.